-Like other nuts and seeds, sunflower seeds deliver plant-based protein, fiber and healthy unsaturated fat.
-Choose the shelled variety to slow down your snacking speed, allowing yourself a more mindful eating experience.
+Like other nuts and seeds, sunflower seeds deliver plant-based protein (5.5 grams per ounce), fiber and healthy unsaturated fat.
+Choose the shelled variety to slow down your snacking speed for a more mindful eating experience.

 Out of all the nuts, almonds boast the highest levels of vitamin E, with 49 percent of the DV per 1-ounce serving.
 Almonds are filling, too, with 14 grams of healthy fat and 6 grams of protein per serving, making them the perfect snack or yogurt topper.

 Eating almonds is linked to a decreased risk of heart disease because they help lower bad LDL cholesterol, per the Harvard T.H.
 Chan School of Public Health.